Share this article If you liked this article share it with your friends.

 How much time do I have to contact the bank about a misdirected payment?

-It’s advisable to reach out within the first two business days of discovering the problem, as this window provides the best opportunity to rectify the situation efficiently.
+It’s advisable to reach out within the first two business days of discovering the problem.
+This window provides the best opportunity to rectify the situation efficiently.

 How long does it take for money to bounce back from the wrong account?